monalizadsg/100days-of-code-log/README.md

 **New thing(s) learned:** Learning how to do mobile responsive is a bit challenging because you have to consider the layout in all types of devices.
 It is also time consuming.
 I know, it will be a great experience for me because the UI is a bit complicated when it comes to mobile.
 It is entirely different from the layout in the bigger viewport.

 ---

+### Day 75: October 11, Sunday

+**Today's Objectives**:

+- Do mobile responsive
+- Start login form from rummble

+**New thing(s) learned:** Today, I have to learn how to manage my time.
+I am excited to start collaborating with a team and we are building a dribble clone project.
+So, I asked to be assigned in login/register form and it is kinda challenging because it is my first time using react-hook-forms and tailwind, so I am managing my time doing all of these and also doing responsive task from my mentor which is my priority becuase the launch will be in 5days.
+So, we have to finish it until tuesday.
+I can feel a lot of pressure here, but I have to calm down from time to time inorder to be working efficiently and being focused so I wont waste more time.
+It is exciting by the way! coz I know that I am learning more.

+---

+---